StarRocks/starrocks-kubernetes-operator/README.md

 # StarRocks-Kubernetes-Operator

-## 1 Overview
+## Overview
 **(under development)**
 This operator is developed with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder), which can deploy StarRocks CRD resources in kubernetes.

-This Kubernetes Operator is able to deploy StarRocks' Front End (FE), Back End (BE) and Compute Node (CN) components together or separately.
+This Kubernetes Operator is able to deploy StarRocks' Front End (FE), Back End (BE) and Compute Node (CN) components into your kubernetes environment.
 These components run in FQDN (fully qualified domain name) mode by default.

-## 2 Requirements
+## Requirements
  * kubernetes 1.18+
  * golang 1.18+

-## 3 Supported Features
+## Supported Features
 * FE decouples with CN and BE.
 FE is a must-have component, BE and CN can be optionally deployed.
 * Support v2beta2 horizontalpodautoscalers for CN cluster.

-## 3 Build the operator images
+## （Optional) Build the operator images by yourself
-Get the official operator image from:[operator](https://hub.docker.com/repository/docker/fushilei/starrocks.operator/tags?page=1&ordering=last_updated).
+Get the official operator image from [here](https://hub.docker.com/r/starrocks/centos-operator/tags).

 Follow below instructions if you want to build your own image.